mertkeskinstd/usestate-and-usereducer--dif/README.md

+An example of using usestate and usereducer in a simple way.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.